A Type 1 Diabetic’s Guide to Battling Jet Lag

 If possible, get as much sleep as you can on overnight flights.
 Some sleep aids such as Ambien and Sonata are recommended by sleep specialists, but these medications should be used with caution, especially for people with type 1 diabetes.
 Always be alert enough to monitor your blood sugar levels if necessary.

 If the sun is out, don’t stay in!

 Sunlight is our system’s natural cue to stay awake.
 If your flight lands early in the morning, expose yourself to as much light as possible as soon as you arrive.
 When it is time to sleep, embrace that darkness!
 Turn off televisions, computers, and other devices—as any sort of light will make you more alert.
 And remember—avoid napping!
 Your body clock will get thrown off if you take daytime naps when you first arrive.

 Your body is more vulnerable when traveling.
 The things that upset it at home can become more exaggerated abroad.
 Avoid eating foods that are too foreign to your system at least until you are more acclimated further into your trip.
 Also avoid copious amounts of alcohol that can aggravate jet lag and interrupt sleep patterns—not to mention make blood sugar control more difficult.

 Maintain your T1D routine

 Routines will naturally go astray to some degree while traveling to far off lands, whether it be while sampling new cuisines or tiring yourself out exploring all day.
-However, to avoid blood sugar malfunctions, gastrointestinal issues, and fatigue — it is a good idea to incorporate as much of your normal routine as possible, ie: finding foods that you know your system will react favorably to, and how much insulin it requires.
-Be sure to take breaks as needed throughout your days to check BG levels, have a snack, bolus or just rest.
+However, to avoid blood sugar malfunctions, gastrointestinal issues and fatigue—it is a good idea to incorporate as much of your normal routine as possible, ie: finding foods that you know your system will react favorably to, and how much insulin it requires.
+Be sure to take breaks as needed throughout your days to check blood glucose (BG) levels, have a snack, bolus or just rest.

 Consult with your doctor before your trip